sweet-research-group/sweet-research-group.github.io/team/index.md

   text=text
 %}

-## Students
+## Physical/Occupational Therapists
 {% capture text %}

-I am an undergraduate senior majoring in Population Health with a minor in Biostatistics at Lehigh University.
-I am passionate about advancing health equity.
-I’m currently building my experience in public health research, data analysis, and interpretation.
-I aim to mitigate the health disparities in marginalized communities using epidemiological methods and determinants of health, with a specific intersection at AI and technology.
+Occupational Threpist at Good Shepherd Rehabilitation Networks

 {% endcapture %}

 {%
   include feature.html
-  image="images/Jia.jpg"
+  image="images/studentdonut.jpg"
   link=""
-  title="Jiaruo Li"
+  title="Carly Haffner"
   flip=true
   style="bare"
   text=text
 %}

+## Students

 {% capture text %}

-I am a junior at Lehigh University pursuing a dual degree in Biostatistics and Population Health in the College of Health.
+I am pursuing a dual degree in Biostatistics and Population Health in the College of Health.
 I am passionate about leveraging data science, particularly machine learning, to improve the quality of life of people in vulnerable populations and advance public health.
 I am also excited to further explore digital health, as it uniquely integrates my interests in data/technology and health.